hmsrc/restructure-build/README.md

 - commits and pushes the built and tagged version back to the repo (and / or an alternative *production* repo if specified)

-# Setup the Docker image
+## Setup the Docker image

     docker image build .

 You may need to clear the output director to get started:

     sudo rm -rf output/restructure*

+If you receive strange merge conflicts during build, this can also often resolve them.

 ## Configuration